Electric Deads

 Electric Deads played along with other Danish bands like The Zero Point, War of Destruction, Razor Blades, Ads, City X, Freshly Riots, Dunderheads, Illegal 80, Vaccinen, Anfall, Kraft Durch Freude (KDF) and Disrespect.
 But also with Swedish bands Noncens and Das Psycho both from Helsingborg and finish band Kaaos from Tampere, Finland.

+Electric Deads played at the Monody Festival in Aarhus in 1982 and 1983 together with a large number of Danish punk bands and post punk bands.